Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 println("embedded java exit code: " + exit_code)
 ```

-The embedded java code must return a value, either of type 'int' or 'String'
+The embedded java code must return a value, either of type 'int' or a 'String'

 Parameters that are pushed onto the Dpdl stack are accessible in java via the variable names 'args0, args1, ....argsN'